lauris/awesome-scala/README.md

 ## XML / HTML

-*Xml and Html generation and processing*
+*XML and HTML generation and processing*

+* [scala-scraper ★ 78 ⧗ 0](https://github.com/ruippeixotog/scala-scraper) - A library for scraping content from HTML pages.
 * [Scalatags ★ 347 ⧗ 5](https://github.com/lihaoyi/scalatags) - Write html as scala code and have your ide syntax check it.

 ## Learning Scala